Yugen-Apps/Yugen.Toolkit/docsDev/articles/intro.md

-# Documentation
+# Articles

-This is the Documentation section of the demo site.
-In the `toc.yml` we can add more pages to our documentation.
+This is just a placholder, go to [Documentation](../documentation/index.html)